elzozz/dotfiles/README.md

-### Under havy construction.
+### Under heavy construction.
 DO NOT CLONE OR USE IT!
 ### Zozz .dotfiles
 These dotfiles are for ZSH Shell